gemini3d/gemini3d/docs/Readme_input.md

 All examples included in `initialize/` in both the GEMINI and GEMINI-scripts repositories use this method for setting boundary conditions.
 Note that the user can specify the boundary condition on a different grid from what the simulation is to be run with; in this case GEMINI will just interpolate the given boundary data onto the current simulation grid.

 ### Electric field input files requirements

 Electric field input files shall contain the following information:

 ### Precipitation input files requirements

 Precipitation input files shall contain the following information:

 ## 7. Initial conditions

 GEMINI needs density, drift, and temperature for each species that it simulations over the entire grid for which the simulation is being run as input.
 Generally one will use the results of another GEMINI simulation that has been initialized in an arbitrary way but run for a full day to a proper ionospheric equilibrium as this input.
-Any equilibrium simulation run this way must use full output (flagoutput=1 in the `config.ini`).
+Any equilibrium simulation run this way must use full output (flagoutput=1 in the `config.nml`).
 A useful approach for these equilibrium runs is to use a coarser grid so that the simulation completes quickly and then interpolate the results up to fine grid resolution.
 An example of an equilibrium setup is given in `./initialize/2Dtest_eq`; note that this basically makes up an initial conditions (using `eqICs.m`) and runs until initial transients have settled.
 An example of a script that interpolates the output of an equilibrium run to a finer grid is included with `./initialize/2Dtest`.

 ### Initial condition input file requirements

 Initial condition input files shall contain:

 ## Suggested workflow for creating input file to run a simulation